GKLabIPR/MicroED/scripts/README.md

 Edit the `NFRAME_PER_TRIGGER=` line to match the second number.

-Then each crystals can be processed as follows:
+Individual crystals can be processed as follows:

 ```sh
 bash process_P1-BL41XU.sh multi01 0 # the first crystal in images/multi01/*_master.h5